 It was during that year that the first National Lentil Festival took place.
 Since then, it has been considered one of the biggest events to take place in Pullman, Washington, a city steeped in the Palouse Region.

 Pullman is best known as the city with Washington State University (WSU), and the National Lentil Festival takes place annually in late August, when the weather is still warm and the new Fall semester for WSU begins.
 For new freshmen, it is often their first taste of Pullman!

 Explore Other Events

 One big event every year is the largest bowl of Lentil Chili, with smaller portions shared with Festival attendees.
 In 2023, it was a record-breaking year with over 6,000 bowls served!
 The National Lentil Festival focuses on the local community and local volunteers that make up the Palouse.
 The actual event takes place in many places in downtown Pullman, Washington.
 One of the places is Reaney Park, which is one of the larger city parks.
 National Lentil Festival attendees will encounter several local businesses at individual booths, and there are several places set up for food as well as local microbrewers, wine, and hard cider makers.

 Pullman Walk Of Fame

 Another big event is the unveiling of the Pullman Walk of Fame.
-The Walk of Fame was established in 2003, and was made to honor individuals who have served the Pullman community in some significant way, promoted goodwill, and improved the quality of life for Pullman residents or brought acclaim to the area through their contributions.
+The Walk of Fame was established in 2003 and was made to honor individuals who have served the Pullman community in some significant way, promoted goodwill, improved the quality of life for Pullman residents, or brought acclaim to the area through their contributions.